DuckTapeKiller/quick-font-scaler/README.md

 ## Usage

-You can control the font size using the buttons + and - to increase or decrease the size of the text on the notes.
+You can control the font size using the buttons + and -, shown on the status bar, to increase or decrease the size of the text on the notes.

 ## Licence